Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_edge_iot_ops/aio_manufacturing/_index.md

 - Copy this ADX dashboard report JSON file on your local machine in a temporary folder to import into ADX dashboards.
 Alternatively, you can log in to ADX Dashboards directly on the Client VM.

-  > **Note:** Depending on the account being used to log in to the ADX portal, the Azure AD tenant of that account may have conditional access policies enabled to allow access only from corporate-managed devices (for example managed by Microsoft Intune) and might prevent login to ADX Dashboards from the Client VM as this VM is not managed by your organization.
+  > **Note:** Depending on the account being used to log in to the ADX portal, the Azure AD tenant of that account may have conditional access policies enabled to allow access only from corporate-managed devices (for example managed by Microsoft Intune) and might prevent login to ADX Dashboards from the Client VM as this VM is not managed by your organization

 - On your local machine open the browser of your choice OR on the Client VM open the Edge browser and log in to [ADX Dashboards](https://dataexplorer.azure.com/).
 Use the same user account that you deployed the scenario in your subscription.
 Failure to use the same account will prevent access to the ADX Orders database to generate reports.